Learning to Swim: Reinforcement Learning for 6-DOF Control of Thruster-driven Autonomous Underwater Vehicles: Results and Discussion

 \subsection{Sim-to-real transfer}

-We test zero-shot transfer of the policy directly on real hardware in a small tank environment (which limits our abilities to test full trajectories).
-This version of CUREE has various sensors such as hydrophones and extra computers on a different housing, none of which were measured or integrated into the model.
-We are thus deploying on a vehicle with mostly unknown hydrodynamics.
+We test zero-shot transfer of the policy directly on real hardware in a small tank environment.
+We are deploying on a vehicle with relatively unknown hydrodynamics, as it contains an arbitrary sensor payload configuration and we do not measure the new center of mass or buoyancy.
 By recording both the commanded poses and estimated poses we are able to evaluate how closely CUREE is able to hold a position and how it recovers from aggressive disturbances as shown in \Cref{fig:neural-disturb} and \Cref{fig:neural-disturb-qual}.
 These show that CUREE, with the trained neural network policy, running at roughly 20Hz, is able to reject aggressive disturbances.
 This is rather surprising given the simplistic simulated modeling and domain randomization.
-When compared to the performance of the PID controller \Cref{fig:pid-disturb}, the neural controller seems more aggressive, which aligns with \cite{multireal,learningtoflyseconds}.
+We note around the 1.4-min mark, an error causes an unplanned disturbance, but the vehicle returns to steady state.
+When compared to the performance of the PID controller \Cref{fig:pid-disturb}, the neural controller seems more aggressive, which aligns with findings in similar studies in quadrotors \cite{multireal,learningtoflyseconds}.

 Additionally, it is interesting to note the steady-state error that is present in the neural controller, especially in the pitch and y-directions in \Cref{fig:neural-disturb}.
-This is because the controller, as currently configured, only learns a conservative policy that works well on average, but cannot adapt to specific deployment conditions.
+This is because the controller only learns a conservative policy that works well on average, but cannot adapt to specific deployment conditions.
 In the future, online learning and adaptation techniques such as those presented in \cite{margolis2024rapid} can help alleviate these types of errors.

-Further errors that we noticed in deployments that are not captured by our model are issues such as major thruster imbalances (housings that do not have streamlined geometry severely hinder thruster performance in assymmetric ways).
+Further errors that we noticed in deployments that are not captured by our model are issues such as major thruster imbalances (housings that do not have streamlined geometry severely hinder thruster performance in asymmetric ways).